IAIA25 Sessions

 Conference Topic: G3.
 Biodiversity and ecology

 Installation of offshore wind energy is increasing worldwide, particularly for floating wind farms.
-This is posing several challenges to ESIA practitioners, as the potential impacts are poorly understood.
-The session will bring together experts, developers and regulators to discuss the state of the art.
+This is posing several challenges to ESIA practitioners, as the potential impacts are poorly understood, especially due to the still limited number of offshore wind farms already in operation and therefore the limited practical experience.
+The session will bring together experts, developers and ONGs to discuss the state of the art.

 Acceptance Status: approve